“Why don't I just ask ChatGPT about the German market?”

 What ChatGPT gives you

 A good starting point.
 General market context.
 Surface-level competitive overview.
-Enough to have a conversation - not enough to make a €500K decision.
+Enough to have a conversation, not enough to make a €500K decision.

 What NoordSight gives you